Mongo2Go/Mongo2Go/README.md

 A free port will be used (starting with port 27018) and a corresponding data directory will be created.
 The method returns an instance of MongoDbRunner, which implements IDisposable.
-As soon as the MongoDbRunner is disposed (or if the Destructor is called by the GC), the wrapped MongoDB instance will be killed and all data in the data directory will be deleted.
+As soon as the MongoDbRunner is disposed (or if the Destructor is called by the GC), the wrapped MongoDB process will be killed and all data in the data directory will be deleted.

 Local debugging